 Vanguard is the largest mutual fund company in the world, managing more than $4.5 trillion in assets.
 Its family of funds includes more than 100 professionally-managed mutual funds that are ideal for any investor.
 Moreover, Vanguard has a great reputation as a well-established firm, and is able to offer great solutions at incredibly low cost.

-Vanguard offers proprietary funds to all of its customers at a low cost.
+Vanguard offers proprietary funds to all of its retirement account customers at a low cost.
 In a Solo 401(k) set up through Vanguard, investments options include the following Vanguard funds:

 Vanguard offers a very straightforward, cost-efficient Solo 401(k) product that provides investors with access to more than 100 professionally-managed mutual funds.
 It is the ideal provider for self-employed individuals who want to save on costs and stick to passive investing.
 Vanguard does not provide additional services such as loan facilities, checkbook control, or even standard banking services.